NYC and DC public schools cancel outdoor activities as smoke plagues East Coast

 Thick smoke was expected to drift across New York City and Philadelphia through Wednesday afternoon.
 Smoke is expected to reach as far south as South Carolina.

-“Currently, we are taking precautions out of an abundance of caution to protect New Yorkers’ health until we are able to get a better sense of future air quality reports,” New York City Mayor Eric Adams said in a statement.

-“These recommendations may change based on updated air quality conditions that come in, but, in the meantime, we recommend all New Yorkers to take the precautions they see fit to protect their health,” he added.

-New york City’s air quality index surpassed 200 on Tuesday night, among the worst levels globally.
+New York City’s air quality index surpassed 200 on Tuesday night, among the worst levels globally.

 The city’s health commissioner Ashwin Vasan told reporters on Wednesday that the city’s air quality is at its worst since the 1960s, with conditions expected to last through several days.